krishna-thapa/web-blog-project/docs/Goal-1.md

 ## Goal for the first milestone

 1. Build an asynchronous & non-blocking REST application using the Play framework and reactive mongo plugin
-2. Basic API that allows us to perform the basic CRUD operations for the data stored in a mongo database.
+2. Basic API that allows to perform the basic CRUD operations for the data stored in a mongo database.
 3. Use the docker compose file to build and run the containers for mongoDb and mongo express to view database content in UI
 4. Implement Swagger API management tool to perform all the endpoints operation
-5. Implement test-container dependency to create test suite cases using docker container for mongo
+5. Implement test-container dependency to create test suite cases using docker container for mongodb
+6. Use of play form to validate the request form while creating and updating a new blog post

 ### Future ideas to implement
 - Add simple JWT authorization layer